German food discounter Aldi to open first store in China | DW | 30.05.2019

 A second store is expected to follow in the near future, the Lebensmittel Zeitung newspaper reported.

-"This is another step in the race between Aldi and Lidl worldwide," trade expert Matthias Queck from LZ Retailytics told German press agency dpa.
+"This is another step in the race between Aldi and Lidl worldwide," trade expert Matthias Queck from LZ Retailytics told German news agency dpa.

 With its stores in Australia and the United States, Aldi Süd is already well ahead in the race to increase business beyond Europe, he added.